Alias Mr. Hackenbacker: Plot

+Regular voice cast

 Production

 "Alias Mr. Hackenbacker" has more guest characters in speaking roles than any other Thunderbirds episode.
 It is the only episode to feature voices by Paul Maxwell, who was uncredited for his contributions.
 Maxwell had previously voiced Colonel Zodiac in Fireball XL5 and Captain Travers in Thunderbirds Are Go.

 Some of the puppet sets representing Paris had previously appeared in "The Perils of Penelope", which is set partly in the same city.
 Other set elements, as well as some of the episode's miniature models, were originally built for Thunderbirds Are Go.
 While arriving for the press launch at the start of the episode, Brains flashes a security pass bearing the signature of an airport official called "A C Dunsterville"; in reality, this was the signature of Tony Dunsterville, one of the series' prop designers.
 Nearly 30 inserts of live hands were included in the episode to show complex actions that the puppets could not perform, like Penelope removing a sample of Penelon from a display case.

 The Skythrust filming model was designed by special effects assistant Mike Trim.
-The idea of an aircraft being hijacked during its maiden flight would later inspire the plot of the second Thunderbirds feature film, Thunderbird 6, in which Brains designs an airship called Skyship One which is taken over by an impostor crew.
+The idea of an aircraft being hijacked during its maiden flight would later inspire the plot of the second Thunderbirds feature film, Thunderbird 6, in which Brains designs an airship called Skyship One, which is taken over by an impostor crew.